apeeaar/scrap-TOI-/README.md

-Install BeautifulSoup,lxml package and then run.
+Install bs4,lxml package and then run.